 3. Buy tickets online (e.g. Klook) or via hotel for discounts.

-Ideally do not go there on peak dates.
+Ideally, do not go there on peak dates.
 Visit the park on a weekday.
 Fewer people more fun.
 If you love team “long wait and long queue” then one of the recommended days to go there is Christmas Day!
 Drew recommends going there during the Christmas season because it is definitely more festive… 2x the happiness guaranteed!
 If you are going in the summer, prepare for changing weather and crowds.
-If you are going in the winter, prepare for ticketed events especially in Magic Kingdom, which makes the parks close a little early.
+If you are going in the winter, prepare for ticketed events especially in the Magic Kingdom, which makes the parks close a little early.

 4. Get (at least) a two-day pass.